 Remember that each dollar you pay at 0% APR has a bigger impact since none of your money is going toward interest payments.
 The more you can pay now, the less debt you’ll have to repay later.

-Old habits die hard and you will never get out of debt if you keep adding to the pile.
-For that reason, we recommend you stop using credit cards altogether while you focus on your debt repayment plan.
+Note: Old habits die hard and it will be extremely difficult to get out of debt if you keep adding to the pile.
+For that reason, we suggest you stop using credit cards altogether while you focus on your debt repayment plan.
 Put your credit cards away in a sock drawer or another safe place for now.
 Once you’re debt-free, you can consider using them again.